chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 - Floral Clerk and other Departments - October 2012 - July 2023
 - Stocked Health Market and Health and Beauty Department.
 - Wrote down Floral Delivery orders both in person and over the phone.
 Prepared these orders for pickup or delivery.
 Acted as Cashier at Floral Register.
+Regularly served over 100 customers on each Valentine's Day and Mother's Day.
 - Sold items to customers, watered plants, and cleaned the shop before closing at 7 PM.

 ## Brillient
 - General Clerk - June 2019 - April 2021
 - Kept records and tracked files at the National Records Center containing 17 million files.
 -  Sorted incoming files to the facility and entered barcode numbers into the computer database managed by the Department of Homeland Security.
+Maintained Data Entry quota of 400 files per hour.
 - Placed files on the shelves and kept locations recorded digitally and on paper.
+Maintained Quota of 160 files per hour.

 ## Book Publications

-- [Chastity's Chess Chapters](https://www.amazon.com/dp/B0F44DG4XD) - authored a 100 page paperback and e-book to train new and advanced Chess players.
+- [Chastity's Chess Chapters](https://www.amazon.com/dp/B0F44DG4XD) - authored a 100 page paperback and e-book to train Chess players.
 - [Chandler's Honesty](https://www.amazon.com/dp/B08YDT2XQG) - authored a series of mental health conversations with a unicorn since 2017.
 - [The Elevator Debate](https://adelaidebooks.org/the-elevator-debate) - composed a flash fiction story about a political disagreement between co-workers.